CWEN vs. VWDRY: Which Stock Is the Better Value Option?

-Investors looking for stocks in the Alternative Energy - Other sector might want to consider either Clearway Energy (CWEN) or Vestas Wind Systems AS (VWDRY).
-But which of these two stocks is more attractive to value investors?
-We'll need to take a closer look to find out.
+Investors interested in stocks from the Alternative Energy - Other sector have probably already heard of Clearway Energy (CWEN) and Vestas Wind Systems AS (VWDRY).
+But which of these two stocks offers value investors a better bang for their buck right now?
+We'll need to take a closer look.

-Currently, Clearway Energy has a Zacks Rank of #2 (Buy), while Vestas Wind Systems AS has a Zacks Rank of #3 (Hold).
-Investors should feel comfortable knowing that CWEN likely has seen a stronger improvement to its earnings outlook than VWDRY has recently.
-But this is just one piece of the puzzle for value investors.
+Clearway Energy has a Zacks Rank of #2 (Buy), while Vestas Wind Systems AS has a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank favors stocks that have recently seen positive revisions to their earnings estimates, so investors should rest assured that CWEN has an improving earnings outlook.
+However, value investors will care about much more than just this.

 CWEN currently has a forward P/E ratio of 15.25, while VWDRY has a forward P/E of 111.35.
 We also note that CWEN has a PEG ratio of 1.52.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
 VWDRY currently has a PEG ratio of 2.22.

 Another notable valuation metric for CWEN is its P/B ratio of 1.49.
 The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
 By comparison, VWDRY has a P/B of 7.79.

-These metrics, and several others, help CWEN earn a Value grade of B, while VWDRY has been given a Value grade of D.
+Based on these metrics and many more, CWEN holds a Value grade of B, while VWDRY has a Value grade of D.

-CWEN is currently sporting an improving earnings outlook, which makes it stick out in our Zacks Rank model.
-And, based on the above valuation metrics, we feel that CWEN is likely the superior value option right now.
+CWEN stands above VWDRY thanks to its solid earnings outlook, and based on these valuation figures, we also feel that CWEN is the superior value option right now.

 Free Report Reveals How You Could Profit from the Growing Electric Vehicle Industry